-Environmental review is the process of reviewing a project's intent and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
-Every project undertaken with Federal funds, and all activities associates with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), 43 U.S.C. § 1638, as well as the HUD environmental review regulations at 24 C.F.R.
+The Environmental Review is the process of reviewing a project's intent and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
+All projects undertaken with Federal funds, and all activities associates with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), 43 U.S.C. § 1638, and HUD's environmental review regulations at 24 C.F.R.
 Part 58 on Environmental Review Procedures for Entities Assuming HUD Environmental Responsibilities.
 Therefore, an environmental review process is required for all awards to be issued under the Program to ensure that the proposed activities do not negatively impact the surrounding environment and that the property itself will not have an adverse environmental or health effect on end users.

-Specifically, 24 C.F.R. § 58.22, on limitations on activities pending clearance, prohibits the commitment or spending federal or non-federal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review.
+Specifically, 24 C.F.R. § 58.22, on limitations on activities pending clearance, prohibits the commitment or spending of federal or non-federal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives before the completion of an environmental review.
 Environmental clearance must be obtained for each project prior to the commitment of Federal or non-federal funds.
-A violation of this requirement may jeopardize Federal funding for the Program and disallow all costs that were incurred before completion of the environmental review.
+A